nixmade/pippy/README.md

 ### What are the alternatives?

-You can easily chain your workflows in github [reusing workflows](https://docs.github.com/en/actions/using-workflows/reusing-workflows), be aware of the [limitations](https://docs.github.com/en/actions/using-workflows/reusing-workflows#limitations).
+If you do not require any features mentioned above, you can easily chain your workflows in github [reusing workflows](https://docs.github.com/en/actions/using-workflows/reusing-workflows), be aware of the [limitations](https://docs.github.com/en/actions/using-workflows/reusing-workflows#limitations).

 ### Where is the data stored?